A Simple XY Model for Cascade Transfer

 Here, $\lambda>0$ is a coupling constant, $\gamma\ge0$ is a friction coefficient, and $\epsilon>0$ represents the strength of the random force, which is the zero-mean white Gaussian noise that satisfies

 and $|{\bm v}_i|^2:=v^c_iv^c_i$.
 Here and hereafter, we employ the summation convention for $a, b, c$ that repeated indices in one term are summed over $\{1,2\}$.
-A snapshot of the steady-state velocity profile of the model is shown in Fig.\ \ref{fig:idea}(c).
+A snapshot of the steady-state velocity profile of the model for the case $d=2$ is shown in Fig.\ \ref{fig:idea}(c).
+Below, we mainly consider the case of $d=2$, but the extension to any $d$ is straightforward \cite{note2}.

 \paragraph*{Basic properties.}\parhyphen[0pt] Let $|{\bm v}_i|^2/2$ be the ``energy'' at site $i$.
 A crucial property of the nonlinear term of the model (\ref{eq:model}) is that the term does not contribute to the energy exchange: